Jaimboh/Data-Visualization/README.md

 # Data-Visualization
-This is a repository of a visualization of EDX Dash project
+This is a repository of a data analysis and visualization project.